African Americans in Africa: Liberia

 Americo-Liberian people, are a Liberian ethnic group of African American, Afro-Caribbean, and Liberated African descent.
-A similar ethnic group to the Americo-Liberians are the Sierra Leone Creole people, who shared similar ancestry and related culture.
+A similar ethnic group to the Americo-Liberians is the Sierra Leone Creole people, who share similar ancestry and related culture.
 Americo-Liberians trace their ancestry to free-born and formerly enslaved African Americans who emigrated in the 19th century to become the founders of the state of Liberia.
-They identified there as Americo-Liberians.
+They identified themselves as Americo-Liberians.

 Sierra Leone

 Some African Americans, following resettlement in Canada, also participated as founding settlers in Sierra Leone and other recaptive repatriates settled in present-day Côte d'Ivoire.
 Their descendants are the Sierra Leone Creole people.